fredericleveille/Simulation-Serre-Centre-Sud/README.md

 A branch could be made to investigate the plants loads as well.
 Ideally there would be a python program to visualise outputs after each simulation, but I probably won't have enough time to look this up.

+##RTPU
+Rooftop packaged unit didn't change much of the gaz consumption.
+2.04E+11 vs 2.10E+11 for model withou it.
+Temperature were better controled during summer.
+However, it consumed way much more electricity.
+39283.33 kWh vs 4318.97 kWh.
+8 times more.
+RHwas between 30 and 70%.
+So no need to control humidity without plants loads.